-During my drive to the hospital I began talking to myself: “Mom when you get out of the hospital we’re going to have a long talk about your health information!” ”How bad can this be?
+During my drive to the hospital I began talking to myself: “Mom when you get out of the hospital we’re going to have a long talk!”
+“How bad can this be?
 She has an upset stomach…..not bad, right?”
 When I arrived at the hospital I grabbed a pad of paper on the passenger seat and I found my way from the parking lot to the ER Entrance.
 When I walked in someone was waiting for me.
 I thought to myself “WOW!
 What incredible service!”
 Unbeknownst to me that person was a nurse asking me the same questions the 911 Operator asked me and the paramedics asked me.
 I started to get frustrated.
 I looked at her and said “Look, I know where my Mom likes to have lunch, and I know where she likes to go shopping.
 I don’t know the answers to these medical questions.”
-While she was handing me a clipboard and a pen she replied, “Honey, most people don’t.”
+While she was handing me a clipboard and a pen she replied, “Honey, most people don’t…….front and back please.”
 I look at the clipboard and it’s several pages of forms – and I couldn’t fill out 98% of it as I looked at it blindly – not really paying any attention to it – and caring less about it.
 I handed it back to her.